xianglusoc/xianglusoc.github.io/index.md

 ## Works in progress

-- “Colorism in Contemporary Advertisements and Fashion Magazines: A Computational Visual Analysis.”
+- “Racial Representation in Contemporary Advertisements and Fashion Magazines: A Computational Visual Analysis.”

 - “Internalized Colorism: Discrepancies Between Self-Perceived and Externally-Assessed Skin Tone in Mexico and Their Association with Health and Life Satisfaction.”